 The heavy load carried by the sandwich generation brings about common stressors that leave adult children asking these questions and more.
 Not being able to accomplish everything will usually cause guilt.
 Since the average time that the adult child will care for their aging parents is 8 years, the stress that builds up and the difficulty of the situation may eventually force the child to a realization: it’s time to reach out for professional help.

 Just having this thought can make an adult child feel guiltier, but it is important to remember that one can provide quality care for someone only if they are taking care of themselves.
 In many cases, some needs are better met professionally.
 Hiring an in-home caregiver or placing a senior in the right assisted-living community can provide many new opportunities for the senior and adult child.

 An in-home caregiver will allow an aging senior to remain in a familiar environment in the adult child’s home, or to “age in place” in their own home.
-An assisted-living community is a great intermediate step for those who need assistance with ADLs but do not need the 24-hour medical care of a nursing home.
-These communities also offer social stimulation, exercise, nutritional guidance and transportation.
-At the same time, the senior is able to maintain a sense of independence.
-The combination of all of these can improve the quality (and longevity) of life for a senior.
+An assisted-living community offers an intermediate step for those who need assistance with ADLs but do not need the 24-hour medical care of a nursing home.
+Such communities offer social stimulation, exercise, nutritional guidance and transportation.

 Of course during the current pandemic, many assisted living communities have suspended social activities and are closed to visitors as they strictly follow Covid-19 safety protocols.
 However, researching communities now will prepare you to make a decision for yourself or a senior loved one when doors reopen and admission bans are lifted.